depicted-candela/depicted-candela/README.md

 # Energy

 - 👋 Nicolás Córdoba {@depicted-candela}.
 Entrepreneur, Geodesist, Computer Scientist, Spatial Scientist (UDFJC), and Mathematician.
-- 👀 Strong interest in Business transformation, Computer Science for human creativity and productivity boosts, AI/ML for creativity and memory enhancement; exploring graphs for systems and Geodesy.
-Fascinated by interoperable, concurrent, and parallel systems.
+- 👀 Strong interest in Business transformation, Computer Science for human creativity and productivity boosts, AI/ML for creativity and memory enhancement.
 - Strong experience with Business Strategies.
 - Strong experience with Query, Programming, and Markdown languages.
-- 🌱 Studying Mathematics (Graph systems, Machine Learning, Space Engineering, Computer Science, and Physics) for big systems.
+- 🌱 Studying Mathematics (Graph systems, Machine Learning, Space Engineering, Computer Science, and Physics) for Computational Systems and Geodesy.
 - 💞️ Besides these codifications, I feel passionate about philosophy and poetry.

 <!---